-Slope of the logarithmic relationship between VO2 and minute Ventilation during exercise for any given VO2.
+This value is the slope of the logarithmic relationship between VO2 and minute ventilation during exercise for any given VO2.
 The OUES is fairly linear throughout progressive exercise.

 Subject deconditioning is apparent from the following responses:

-Multiple health conditions can contribute to exercise intolerance in both healthy and unhealthy people with various known and unknown comorbidities; cardiopulmonary fitness testing helps in establishing the etiology and also gives prognostic importance, thus playing a significant role in alleviating the diagnostic challenge for clinicians.
+Multiple health conditions can contribute to exercise intolerance in both healthy and unhealthy people with various known and unknown comorbidities; cardiopulmonary fitness testing helps in establishing the etiology and also gives prognostic importance, thus playing a significant role in alleviating the diagnostic challenge for clinicians and providing information for recovery following surgery or therapy.
 When combined with the standard tools of clinical investigation, the cardiopulmonary exercise test is the “gold standard” method for objectively assessing cardiorespiratory physiology.

 Cardiopulmonary fitness testing requires an interprofessional healthcare team effort, including exercise physiologists, physician assistants, nurses, physical therapists under the supervision of a cardiologist.
 When a patient is considered high risk for testing (example: in patients within seven days of myocardial ischemia, patients with malignant arrhythmia, severe pulmonary arterial hypertension), the recommendation is that direct supervision of the procedure and immediate availability of a cardiologist is needed to improve patient safety.